LionelDraghi/bbt/README.md

 - Then the output contains `version 1.0`
 ```

-bbt original feature is that this specification is directly executable : there is no use of a shell"ish" language, no glue code, no configuration file.
+bbt interesting feature is that this specification is directly executable : there is no intermediate code generation, no use of a shell"ish" language, no glue code, no configuration file.

 Just simple and readable English sentences.